JHU-PL-Lab/odefa/src/core-interpreter/README.md

 first attempt at successor, haven't tested at all

-current problem: find program point doesn't look into the conditional clause
+currently working on: when starting from inside conditional, sometimes previous node doesn't exist - change starting node method. also making unit test framework.
+Iota is currently not being passed up

 Current restrictions:
 All input statements at the beginning
 Pretty flat - lookups in above levels do not continue beyond that